NUIGhackyhour/NUIGhackyhour.github.io/README.md

 framework, head to the [Getting Started](404) guide.

 *“This class is supported by DataCamp, the most intuitive learning platform for data science.
 Learn R, Python and SQL the way you learn best through a combination of short expert videos and hands-on-the-keyboard exercises.
-Take over 100+ courses by expert instructors on topics such as importing data, data visualization or machine learning and learn faster through immediate and personalised feedback on every exercise.”*
+Take over 100+ courses by expert instructors on topics such as importing data, data visualization or machine learning and learn faster through immediate and personalised feedback on every exercise.”* ![DataCamp logo] (https://github.com/NUIGhackyhour/NUIGhackyhour.github.io/blob/master/DataCamp-Horizontal-RGB.png)